Omrigan/QAprediction/README.md

 # Using Deep Structured Semantic Model for question answering
 In http://dl.acm.org/citation.cfm?id=2505665 DSSM was proposed.
-General idea is finidng a deep vector representation for objects.
-In my work I try to adapt this idea for Russian langagquestion&answering problems.
-LSTM and triplet loss are being combined for learning those deep vector representations and finding the nearset answer for given question with resepect to given metrics (euclidean in my case).
+General idea is findng a deep vector representation for objects.
+In my work I try to adapt this idea for Russian langague question&answering problems.
+LSTM and triplet loss are being combined for learning those deep vector representations and finding the nearset answer for given question with respect to given metrics (euclidean in my case).